Saakketh2204/Atlas_Flow/README.md

 ## Why this exists

-Built specifically to demonstrate the distributed-systems fundamentals that show up repeatedly across Amazon SDE1/SDE2 postings regardless of team (retail, AWS core services, fulfillment, fintech): partitioned, event-driven backend systems in Java, built on SQS/SNS/DynamoDB, with idempotent processing, retry/backoff, and automated failure recovery — see [`docs/architecture.md`](docs/architecture.md) for the full design rationale and what was deliberately left out of scope.
+Built to work through the distributed-systems fundamentals that come up constantly in production backend systems at scale: partitioned, event-driven architectures, idempotent processing under at-least-once delivery guarantees, retry/backoff strategies, and automated failure recovery — see [`docs/architecture.md`](docs/architecture.md) for the full design rationale and what was deliberately left out of scope.

 ## Architecture